DirkMueller8/prime_numbers/README.md

 Software for the calculation of a prime number given by the user.

 The algorithm:
-1. Divide every number between n = 2 and 1000 by the number i fulfilling the condition 2 < i <= n/2
+1. Divide every number between 2 and n = input by the number i fulfilling the condition 2 < i <= n/2
 2. If the division has no remainder it is a prime number
 3. Print the prime number to the console